How to Arrange Flowers Like a Pro

 - Sedums

-When growing flowers to cut or purchasing bunches, consider the color combination, texture and dimension the arrangement will have when it’s complete.
+When growing flowers to cut or purchasing bunches, consider the color combination, texture, and dimension the arrangement will have when it’s complete.
+If you are going with one type of flower, adding greenery will help balance the arrangement out.

 But if you want a mix of blooms?

-Select flowers that are different sizes, colors, shapes and textures to add interest to the arrangement.
+Select flowers that are different sizes, colors, shapes, and textures to add interest to the arrangement.

-Supplies Needed to Arrange Flowers
+Essential Tools and Materials to Arrange Flowers

 - Snips or Sharp Scissors